cloudgrayau/oopspam/README.md

 ## Test Suite

 The OOPSpam plugin also includes a testing suite, where you can test the results of API calls for both general requests and contextual requests.
-Am active API key is required for this and each request counts towards your monthly tally.
+An active API key is required for this and each request counts towards your monthly tally.

 Brought to you by [Cloud Gray Pty Ltd](https://cloudgray.com.au/)